Harrisburg, South Dakota: Elementary schools

-Liberty Elementary and Freedom Elementary are located inside Harrisburg.
-A new (2008) sports complex and stadium were built at the new high school on the west side of Harrisburg, along with construction of soccer fields and tennis courts on the north side of the Harrisburg High School campus.
+Adventure Elementary, Freedom Elementary, and Liberty Elementary are located inside Harrisburg city limits.
+In 2008, a new sports complex and stadium were built at the new high school on the west side of Harrisburg, along with construction of soccer fields and tennis courts on the north side of the Harrisburg High School campus.
 Harrisburg is in SDHSAA class AA in athletics and would compete with the five other class Sioux Falls metro schools, but those Sioux Falls schools moved up to AAA at the same time.
+Harrisburg has competed in class AAA football since the 2019 season.